 It’s important to note that decline of insects doesn’t only affect insects themselves but also the whole ecosystem where they are a important part of the food chain, pollination and decomposition.

-The bugs collection
+The insect collection

 Dytiscus Digitalis is a cybernetic evolvement of a large water beetle that usually lives in wetlands and ponds.
 A Holarctic genus distributed in Europe, Asia, North Africa and North and Central America.
 They became self sufficient after the mass extinction of European insects by using a form of photosynthesis in the solar cells on their back.
 They are predators that can reduce mosquito larvae.